rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 ### Preliminaries ###

-This and all other accompanying documentation assumes a particular Windows10 user account.
+Unfortunately Microsoft supplies 'Windows 10' in different configurations - Windows 10-Pro is recommended though you may have received 'Home Edition'.
+Or you may have ended uop with Windows-11 (I hope not...)

+There are variations within released versions and even customizations - so called 'Experience pacakages' within version.
+So it is impossible to write detailed instruction that are accurate across all variations.

+Strongly advised is Windows 10-Pro and that is what this document assumes.
+Hopefully where we differ you can use what I provide and some hunting-around to get to the correct settings.

-We will be setting up two accounts, one user with administrator permissions and one unprivledged user that the kiosk will run under.
-The unprivledged account will be auto-login with no password.
+We will be setting up two accounts, one user with administrator permissions and one unprivileged user that the kiosk will run under.
+The unprivileged account will be auto-login *with no password*.

 You should be prepared to provide the following information: